lmlechner/lauralechner/readme.md

 Each page has a `<main>` tag, and the content of each page is inside a container div: `<div class="container">`.
 When adding content, keep everything within this container class.

+## Images

+To ensure that images look on retina displays and load quickly, size them to be 1.5x the size of the widest space that they'll occupy on the page, and save them at relatively low quality, like '2' in Photoshop.
+The styling will squish them down to the correct size.
+Because the images are effectively scaled down, they'll still look good despite the low quality.
+Aim to keep the file size of images in the low 100's of Kb.

 ## Home page

 To add a tile to the homepage, first save an image to the image directory.
 The tiles on the home page are wrapped in divs, like this: